komuw/tyk-playground/README.md

  2. Cloud         - on the cloud, saves you the hustle of devops.

 The Tyk Developer Portal(documentation: https://tyk.io/docs/tyk-developer-portal/)
- - This is a product that is only available to paid users.
+ - This is a product that is available to paid users.
  - You usually/only need this, if your company is going to give the general public access to
    your API's for them to build applications.
    For example, The Financial Times(https://developer.ft.com/portal) is a company that uses Tyk developer portal.